Franklin Templeton seeks experts for Bitcoin trading and crypto research By Cointelegraph - Up News Info

 Franklin Templeton seeks experts for Bitcoin trading and crypto research

-Franklin Templeton is the latest investment company to go on a cryptocurrency hiring spree by posting fresh job applications seeking crypto professionals.
+Franklin Templeton became the latest investment company to go on a cryptocurrency hiring spree by posting fresh job applications seeking crypto professionals.

-The American asset manager is looking for two medium-senior level experts to lead its crypto trading and research efforts, according to LinkedIn job postings published on Sept.
+The American asset manager is looking for two mid-senior level experts to lead its crypto trading and research efforts, according to LinkedIn job postings published on Sept.
 1.

 Continue Reading on Coin Telegraph